Valentines Marketing

 I know what you’re thinking where are the samples of the low-brow/high concept ads that no V-day post would be complete without?
 OK fine if you’ve read this far I’ll assume you’re not just in this for cheap thrills.
 However, I will counter point the low brow with a high class example.
 Both are great visual solutions requiring very little text.

-It doesn’t matter if your favorite drink is St. Pauli Girl or a vintage Bordeaux we all need to eat, so get those Valentines dinner reservations in early people.
+My Vote: It doesn’t matter if your favorite drink is St. Pauli Girl or a vintage Bordeaux we all need to eat, so get those Valentines dinner reservations in early people.

 As far as I see it: Valentines marketing can be shallow, needy and downright annoying, (much like your ex) but it can also be engaging or incredibly touching like this one from India.